Reachability in Restricted Chemical Reaction Networks

 The next concept is a special class of rules that either produce nothing (void rules) or consume nothing (autogenesis rules).
 This could potentially be motivated by evaporation, the ability to pass through a membrane or the spontaneous appearance of ions in a vacuum.
-Figure \ref{fig:exCRN} provides several examples with void and autogenesis rules.

 \begin{definition}[Void and Autogenesis rules] A rule $R=(R_r, R_p)$ is a \emph{void} rule if $R_a = R_p - R_r$ has no positive entries.
 A rule is an \emph{autogenesis} rule if $R_a$ has no negative values. \end{definition}